 The Covenant School of Charlottesville, Virginia, was founded in 1985 as a bold experiment in melding a rigorous academic environment with the guiding principles of a non-denominational Christian culture.
-The venture has been successful beyond expectation.
-As a day school, Covenant has grown from forty-five students in lower elementary grades to more than 570 students from Pre-K through Grade 12, on two campuses just four miles apart.
+Over the last 30 years, Covenant has grown from forty-five students in lower elementary grades to more than 575 students from Pre-K through Grade 12, on two campuses just four miles apart.
 It has remained true, without apology, to its Christian roots.
 Its graduates serve as caring citizens in leadership roles locally and around the world.
 The Covenant School is the first Christian school in Virginia to have been accredited by the Virginia Association of Independent Schools.

 A seed is planted for a new, college-preparatory Christian day school in Charlottesville, led by founding Headmaster Stephen Yowell.